 - Environmental Stewardship

 - Engineering Solutions

 - Inclusion and Diversity

 - Policies and procedures

 - Alliances and partnerships

 - Third party suppliers

-- We have made great progress over the years holding a high a standard on environmental compliance and we already undertake many environmental activities in the company globally.
-Environmental stewardship is a focus area for us.
-We plan to quantify our global carbon footprint and establish future reduction strategies and targets.
+- We have made great progress over the years holding a high a standard on environmental compliance and we

+already undertake many environmental activities in the company globally.
+Environmental stewardship is a

+focus area for us.
+We plan to quantify our global carbon footprint and establish future reduction strategies

+and targets.

 - Engineered Solutions: As we look to double our business in the next 3 years, we will be challenging ourselves to invest in and develop more sustainable engineering solutions, this may include further technology efficiency improvements, doing more in alternative energy, or investing in clean fuel solutions.

 - Inclusion and diversity is another major focus area for us.
 I&D is an important component of the social dimension of ESG.
-The Inclusion and Diversity Council which was introduced in 2020, is responsible for enforcing the equal opportunities policy within EthosEnergy ensuring all employees are treated in a fair and consistent manner and not to discriminate unlawfully.
+The Inclusion and Diversity Council, which was introduced in 2020, is responsible for enforcing the equal opportunities policy within EthosEnergy ensuring all employees are treated in a fair and consistent manner and not to discriminate unlawfully.

-- We are also focusing on our existing structure of governance.
-We want to review and update all of our systems, policies, and procedures to ensure they align and support our sustainability journey.